-In this paper, we analyze data from a large insurer that covers tens of millions of lives annually to study where and why out-of-network ED billing occurs, to examine how it impacts in-network payment rates, and to test policy solutions designed to protect consumers.
-Our data cover nearly \$28 billion in emergency spending on 8.9 million ED episodes from 2011 through 2015.
-We find that out-of-network physicians charge, on average, 637 percent of what the Medicare program would pay for identical services, which is 2.4 times higher than in-network payment rates.
-Consistent with the benefits of having a stronger outside option, we find that ED physicians in our data are paid in-network rates of 266 percent of Medicare payments, which is higher than what most other specialists are paid (for reference, in our data, in-network orthopedic surgeons are paid 178 percent of Medicare rates to perform hip replacements).
+We begin by assessing the distribution of out-of-network billing for ED care across hospitals in the US.
+Previous work has found that approximately a fifth of privately insured patients treated at in-network hospital EDs were treated by out-of-network ED physicians (Cooper and Scott Morton 2016; Garmon and Chartock 2016).
+However, we illustrate that looking at national or regional averages of out-of-network is uninformative because out-of-network billing is concentrated in a small number of hospitals: 50 percent of hospitals have outof-network billing rates below two percent while 15 percent of hospitals have out-of-network billing rates above 80 percent.
+Out-of-network physicians in our data charge, on average, 637 percent of what the Medicare program would pay for identical services, which is 2.4 times higher than in-network payment rates.
+Consistent with predictions that a strong outside option should give ED physicians stronger negotiating power over in-network rates, we find that ED physicians in our data are paid in-network rates of 266 percent of Medicare payments, which is higher than most other specialists (for reference, in our data, in-network orthopedic surgeons are paid 178 percent of Medicare rates to perform hip replacements).